montanariarthur/OptFlock/README.md

 - `EigOptimization` : This folder contains optimization routines used to minimize the Lyapunov exponent associated with the CM and OS flocking models.

 - `FlockODEs` : This folder contains the ODEs describing the CM and OS flocking models.
+The functions `agent_coord` compute the performance metrics (RMSE, lattice deviation energy, relative connectivty, etc.) and return the XY coordinates of the agents and target for each time instant.

 # License